ManuKpL/liget/README.md

 # Liget

-The goal is to provide utils methods to use as shortcuts with functionnal processes such as Higher-Order functions.
+The goal is to provide util methods to use as shortcuts with functionnal processes such as Higher-Order functions.

 ## Usage